dmnsgn/snowdev/README.md

-  snowdev dev      Start dev server and install ESM dependencies. snowdev build    Lint and Format sources, run TypeScript, update README API. snowdev release  Bump the version, generate changelog release, create a new commit with git tag. snowdev install  Install ESM dependencies.
+  snowdev dev      Start dev server and install ESM dependencies. snowdev build    Lint and Format sources, run TypeScript, update README API. snowdev release  Bump the version, generate changelog release, create a new commit with git tag. snowdev deploy   Deploy to gh-pages. snowdev install  Install ESM dependencies.

 Input/meta options:
-  --cwd             Specify the current working directory for all commands.  [string] [default: process.cwd()] --username        Specify a user name for the init command.  [string] [default: $ npm whoami] --gitHubUsername  Specify a GitHub user name for the init command.  [string] [default: options.username] --files           A glob pattern for files to be processed by build command.
+  --cwd             Specify the current working directory for all commands.  [string] [default: process.cwd()] --username        Specify a user name for the init command.  [string] [default: $ npm profile get name] --gitHubUsername  Specify a GitHub user name for the init command.
+Default from current npm profile or scraped from profile page.  [string] [default: options.username]
+  --authorName      Specify an author name for the init command.
+Default from current npm profile or scraped from profile page.  [string] [default: $ npm profile get fullname]
+  --files           A glob pattern for files to be processed by build command.
 All JS and TS files in root or "src/" folder.  [string] [default: "{*.+(t|j||mj)s,src/**/*.+(t|j||mj)s}"]
   --ignore          Files to be ignored by build command.  [array] [default: ["**/node_modules/**", "**/web_modules/**"]] --dependencies    Install all dependencies from package.json, only devDependencies ("dev"), only dependencies ("prod") or an array of dependency as ES module into web_modules.  [string] [choices: "all", "dev", "prod"] [default: all]

 Commands options:
   --ts                    Use TypeScript for init, dev and build commands (create index.ts, watch files or build files).
 Auto-detected if a "tsconfig.json" is detected with a "compilerOptions.outDir" set.  [boolean] [default: undefined]
   --serve                 Start Browsersync on dev command.  [boolean] [default: true] --lint                  Lint on build command.  [boolean] [default: true] --format                Format on build command.  [boolean] [default: true] --types                 Run TypeScript (generate types or compile) on build command or watch on dev command.  [boolean] [default: true]
   --docs                  Generate documentation (using "JSDoc" or "typedoc") in file (between "options.docsStart" and "options.docsEnd") or directory.
 Default to "README.md" but "docs" if "options.ts".  [string] [default: undefined]
   --docsFormat            Default to "md" but "html" if "options.ts".  [string] [choices: "md", "html"] [default: undefined] --standardVersion       Bump the version, generate changelog release, create a new commit with git tag on release command.  [default: true]
+  --crossOriginIsolation  Add Cross-Origin-Opener-Policy (COOP) and Cross-Origin-Embedder-Policy (COEP) headers to browsersync.
+Required for the use of SharedArrayBuffer.  [boolean] [default: false]

 Options:
   --version  Show version number  [boolean]